aiml260/old_fork/README.md

 # Mathematics of Big Data Spring 2019
 Taught by Professor Weiqing Gu

-This page is created for the Mathematics of Big Data course Spring 2019.
+This page is created for the Dasion AIML 260 Course winter 2020/21.

 # References: